vaishnaviadhav/DEM-Volume-Calculation-PyQGIS/README.md

 - Net Volume (Difference between cut and fill volumes) The service outputs the results to a CSV file with detailed volume data for various elevation levels within the selected area.

-Cut Volume (Material below a reference plane)
-Fill Volume (Material above a reference plane)
-Net Volume (Difference between cut and fill volumes) The service outputs the results to a CSV file with detailed volume data for various elevation levels within the selected area.

 ## Project Structure

 - `VolumeCalculator1.py`: Contains the logic for calculating volumes from a DEM using a shapefile mask.